canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

     # Note that the flush command does not destroy the table or the objects
     # contained within, only clearing the rules within all of the chains.
 Use the
-    # following instead, if the object definitions need to be changed or chains
+    # following instead, if the object definitions need to be changed, chains
-    # completely destroyed.
+    # completely destroyed or sets/maps cleared.
     #destroy table inet host-firewall

     table inet host-firewall {